fh2412/aoc_2024/README.md

 ## About Advent of Code

-*Ein externer Link wurde entfernt, um Ihre Privatsphäre zu schützen.* is an annual coding event that takes place in December.
+*https://adventofcode.com/* is an annual coding event that takes place in December.
 Each day, a new programming challenge is released, and participants can solve the problems in any programming language of their choice.

 ## Repository Structure